openstack/nova/doc/source/community.rst

 -----------------

-To contribute code, sign up for a Launchpad account and sign a contributor license agreement, available on the `OpenStack Wiki <http://wiki.openstack.org/CLA>`_.
+To contribute code, sign up for a Launchpad account and sign a contributor license agreement, available on the `OpenStack Wiki`_.
 Once the CLA is signed you can contribute code through the Bazaar version control system which is related to your Launchpad account.
 See the :doc:`devref/development.environment` page to get started.